espressif/idf-eclipse-plugin/README.md

 **Note:** This command is visible only if you are on the master branch in ESP-IDF

-<a name="howToRaiseBugs"></a>
-# How to raise bugs
-Please raise the issues here https://github.com/espressif/idf-eclipse-plugin/issues with the complete environment details and log.

 # How to build locally
 1. Install prerequisites Java 11+ and Maven